fredpdavis/oshealab_genomic_scripts/README.md

 | [Life Tech: ERCC92](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/ERCC92.zip)        | synthetic spike-in sequences, concentratsion  |

-This package uses the following underlying tools to analyze RNA-seq data.
+YARP uses the following underlying tools to analyze RNA-seq data.
 __You don't need to download these__, as they are already installed on the NIH HPC through their fantastic system of ['modules'](https://hpc.nih.gov/apps/modules.html)